-Sensory play is great for children’s development and sensory bin fillers can be used in learning, play, & art activities.
+Sensory play is great for children’s development and sensory bin materials can be used in learning, play, & art activities.
 The more senses we regularly use, the better.

-We’ve always been big fans of sensory play and sensory materials.
+We’ve always been big fans of sensory play and sensory bins.

 Young children, especially, learn about the world with their whole bodies.